MINIMALISM AND SHOPPING: HOW TO SHOP WITH INTENTION

 1. Mindset

-Firstly, you need to get into the Minimalist mindset.
+Firstly, you need to get into the minimalist mindset.
 Remember that minimalism and simple living is not about living in scarcity but instead encouraging you to focus on what’s really important.
 Every time you go to the shops and think about buying something, ask yourself if what you’re buying is adding value to and enhancing your life or whether it’s a quick fix to make you temporarily feel good.
-Will it ultimately just add to the clutter in your home.
+Will it ultimately just add to the clutter in your home or your list of things to do and think about?

-Ask yourself three questions whenever you’re about to buy something – do I really need it, do I really love it and is it really worth spending my money and time buying it?
+Ask yourself some questions whenever you’re about to buy something – do I really need it, do I really love it, do I have something similar that I could use instead, what would happen if I didn’t buy it and is it really worth spending my money and time buying it?
 The answer should be YES!
 YES!
 YES!
-If not, don’t buy it.
+If not, don’t buy it now, sit and mull the decision over.
+You can read more about these questions further down this article.

 Set your budget before you go or only take with you a certain amount of cash, so you don’t get carried away.
-Leave those credit cards at home!
+Leave those credit cards at home so you’re not tempted to spend more than you can afford.
+Again, this is another way to set a limit or boundary to define your purchasing.

 5. Stay away from sales